Kyra Hauck – Artistic Director, Paris

 Rebecca Curran is currently pursuing her masters in dramaturgy at the American Repertory Theater for Advanced Theatre Training at Harvard University.
 She has a background in classical ballet, acting, and directing.
 She will be completing a residency with the Moscow Art Theatre School in Russia in the spring of 2017 before spending time in Ireland to study Irish theatre and conduct thesis research.
 She has attended intensives abroad at the Guildhall School for Music and Drama as well as the Fontainebleau School of Acting.

-Laura Fisher is a classically trained & contemporary-minded composer, vocalist, pianist, poet, and producer.
+Laura Fisher is a classically trained and contemporary-minded composer, vocalist, pianist, poet, and producer.
 She studied piano under celebrated Juilliard alumnus and Music Teacher’s National Association Master Teacher Meral Guneyman (1995-2003) and is a largely self-taught vocalist and composer.
-Her genres of influence and interest include rock, pop, electronica, jazz, noise, world, blues, opera, chamber, and experimental fusion.
-Fisher has competed, collaborated, and performed all over the United States, everywhere from DIY venues and spaces in Savannah, GA; Portland, ME; and Denver, CO, to the Birmingham Museum of Art in Alabama and Merkin Hall at Lincoln Center in New York City.
-Her current creative projects include Tranche (New Orleans), The Furniture Music Ensemble (New Orleans), Static btwn stations (New Orleans and Boston) and DTS.
-Fisher currently resides in the historic Marigny neighborhood of New Orleans, Louisiana.
+Her genres of influence and interest include rock, pop, electronica, jazz, noise, chamber, and experimental fusion.
+Fisher has competed, collaborated, and performed all over the United States — from house venues in Savannah and Athens, GA to caves off the coast of Portland, ME; from a bicycle shop in Denver to the forests of southern NJ; from the Birmingham Museum of Art in Alabama to Merkin Hall at Lincoln Center in New York City.
+Her current creative projects include Matron, a math rock/angular pop/indie post punk band; Tranche, a dreamscape grunge rock band; a dream pop band for solo compositions simply under her name at this time; and Dance Theatre Surreality.
+Fisher resides in New Orleans, Louisiana.

 Allie was born to a stage manager and costumer mother, directly into the world of theater.
 She appeared in her first stage production at the age of 5 (Hugh the Drover with the Bronx Opera) in front of an audience of 2,000.
 She went from running around in opera choruses and turning the pages for rehearsal pianists to children’s theater and community theater in New York and South Florida.
 She was the youngest ever president of her high school’s drama club and directed her first play – The Odd Couple – at the age of 15.
 She majored in Theater at Florida State University (where she first met and made art alongside Lauren Hlubny) and while she didn’t complete the program, she never shook the bug.
 She is proud to contribute to Danse Theatre Surreality and expand her exploration of the theatrical arts with like-minded artists.